-Women’s Travel Shirt
+Women’s Travel Shirts

 This is one of the best t-shirts I’ve worn in a long time.
 It’s perfect for travel because it’s moisture-wicking and odor-resistant, and it dries fast in case you need to wash it in the sink on a long trip.
 But where other travel t-shirts fail to look stylish and “non-technical”, this one excels.

-I love that the material is super soft.
 I have the Ice Blue color, which matches well with just about everything.
 It’s a thick enough material to not be see-through.
-I also think it’s the perfect length, with ample stretch.Buy this t-shirt
+I also think it’s the perfect length, with ample stretch.

 Whenever a piece of clothing can do double duty, I’m happy.
 The Azores blouse from Bluffworks is perfect for travel because of its wrinkle resisting, odor controlling fabric that’s both breathable and lightweight.

 But it looks like a nice silk blouse you’d wear to the office.
 You can easily wear this shirt on a hike or to a nice restaurant for dinner.
 There are three features to this shirt that I think makes it stand out from similar shirts.

 - The material has a good amount of stretch, so it feels so much more comfortable than a silk blouse.